pingcap/blog/2016-11-17-mvcc-in-tikv.md

 #### Garbage collector

 It is easy to predict that there will be more and more MVCC versions if there is no [Garbage Collector](https://github.com/pingcap/tikv/blob/master/src/storage/mvcc/txn.rs#L143) to remove the invalid versions.
 But we cannot simply remove all the versions before a safe point, for there may be only one version for a key, which must be kept.
-In TiKV, if there is any `Put` or `Delete` records before the safe point, then all the latter writes can be deleted, otherwise only `Delete`, `Rollback` and `Lock` will be deleted.
+In TiKV, if there is any `Put` or `Delete` records before the safe point, then all the latter writes can be deleted; otherwise only `Delete`, `Rollback` and `Lock` will be deleted.